threefoldtech/info_grid/src/documentation/developers/javascript/grid3_javascript_vm_with_mycelium_network.md

 ## Introduction

-We present information on how to deploy a VM with `MyCelium network` by the Javascript client with concrete examples.
+We present information on how to deploy a VM with `Mycelium network` by the Javascript client with concrete examples.

+Consult the [official Mycelium repo](https://github.com/threefoldtech/mycelium) to learn more.

 ## Example

+Here is a simple example on how to use Mycelium with the Javascript client:

 ```ts
 import { generateRandomHexSeed, GridClient, MachinesDeleteModel, MachinesModel } from "../src";